JosephTate796/Microsoft-Sentinel-and-Honeypot-Project/README.md

 <br />
 <br />
 <br />
 Powershell Script ran in VM and results.
 I got the script from Josh Madakor.
-The results were sent to a saved file on the VM: <br/>
+The results were sent to a saved file on the VM and pulled i to Azure: <br/>
 <img src="https://i.imgur.com/C7xlB9i.png"
 <br />
 <br />